 The environmental portion of ESG takes into account a company’s use of natural resources and the impact of its operations and global supply chain practice on the planet.
 These factors can include everything from its emissions, use of toxic chemicals, and waste management to its role in water pollution and effect on biodiversity and deforestation.

 The growing demand for renewable energy, along with more sustainable transportation networks and green infrastructure, continue to be top concerns.
-Calls for commitments to reaching net-zero greenhouse gas emissions and carbon neutrality have also put added pressure on companies around the world.
+Calls for commitments to reach net-zero greenhouse gas emissions and carbon neutrality have also put added pressure on companies around the world.

-As businesses focus on the corporate practices and the environment, data and the development of new reporting metrics play a crucial role in understanding sustainability-related risks.
+As businesses focus on corporate practices and the environment, both data and the development of new reporting metrics play a crucial role in understanding sustainability-related risks.
 For market participants in the EU, the sustainability disclosure requirements under the Sustainable Finance Disclosure Regulation (SFDR) and the Taxonomy Regulation have introduced new incentives to provide more complete ESG data.

 U.S. financial regulators have been slower to require the disclosure of environmental impacts and risks.
 While almost half of the companies listed on the S&P 500 disclose climate risks, no uniform standard exists.
 In recent developments, the Securities and Exchange Commission, Federal Reserve, and other regulators are moving toward updating required reporting related to climate change-related risks and costs.